mohamedlolx/Full-Stack-Application-Deployment/README.md

 ................................................................................................................................

-### 1- First In this project this some of the used modules in the project:
+### Second we get in this project this some of the used modules in the project:

 ##### 1-Node Package Manager v[14.15.0]